-Legal ownership of the building resides with a bare trustee corporation.
-The Association has beneficial ownership of the building.
+Land and buildings consist of two properties where legal ownership resides with bare trustee corporations.
+The Association has beneficial ownership of the properties.

-Included in operating expenses and general and administrative expenses is a total of \$431,701 (2019 - \$425,259) of amortization expense.
+Included in operating expenses and general and administrative expenses is a total of \$571,332 (2020 - \$431,701) of amortization expense.